reiver/article-20250315/README.md

 and many, many others.

 So, **who** is on Farcaster‽
-Farcaster is not only a home for many from this _latter camp_ (of _everyone else_) of the blockchain community, but — it is home for many of the wealthy and influential of this latter camp.
+Farcaster is not only a home for many from this _latter camp_ (of _everyone else_) of the blockchain community, but — it is home for many of _the wealthy and influential_ of this _latter camp_.

 Although, it should be noted that, at least at the time of writing, Twitter (now renamed 𝕏) is also a home for this _latter camp_.
 And, Twitter (now renamed 𝕏) not only includes _more_ people from this _latter camp_ (of _everyone else_), but is also _more active_.